w-bonelli/w-bonelli.github.io/_posts/2020-11-30-an-ideology.md

 Bombs still drop, to be sure, but only elsewhere: a place which tends to produce most of the most militant revolutionaries.

 This country's war engine was born of anti-fascism&mdash;contra those who had watched what went on in the American south, and taken notes.

-Fascism was defeated, but a different revisionism followed closely behind.
+They found defeat, but a different revisionism followed closely behind.
 When it too fell, terror emerged; usually from elsewhere.
 Next the sheen of justice sheathed the blade of the state.

 45 did not don the rags of respectability, and empire wore no clothes.